superXdev/commit-now/README.md

 - The API key and model are prompted for on first use, or can be set via CLI flags.
 - Obtain your Lunos API key from [https://lunos.tech/dashboard/api-keys](https://lunos.tech/dashboard/api-keys).
+- Model IDs can be found at [https://lunos.tech/models](https://lunos.tech/models).
+Refer to this page to view and compare available models for your use case.

 ## Development